 “Do as I say, not as I do.”

-These are just some of the clichés to reminds us that we need to show people, not tell them.
-For some, this applies as much in business as in personal life.
+These are just some of the clichés to remind us that we need to show people, not just tell them.
+For many of us, this applies to our business life as much as it always has in our personal life.

-Before I share 18 video marketing tips with you, I want to talk a little bit about why videos are so important for your digital marketing and social networking strategies.
+Before I share some video marketing tips with you, I want to talk a little bit more about why videos are pretty crucial to your social media campaign.

-Videos grab attention.
-These days, people are more willing to watch than read and videos generally hold attention significantly longer than the written word.
-Videos also tend to hit more emotional buttons than the written word AND visual stories typically live longer in our memory banks.
+Videos grab attention quickly in a world full of people with teeny attention spans.
+These days, people are much more willing to watch than read and videos generally hold attention significantly for longer than words.
+Videos also tend to hit more emotional buttons than the written word and visual stories typically stick around longer in our memory banks.

-In short, videos are act as a spotlight that will get your information to stand out from the rest.
-They are an extremely effective lead generator and can effectively communicate your call to action—both requirements of any effective marketing campaign.
+In short, videos act as a spotlight that will get your information to stand out from the rest.
+They are an extremely effective lead generator andcan effectively communicate your call to action—both requirements of an effective marketing campaign.

 18 Video Marketing Tips